dinki/View-Assist/View Assist dashboard and views/README.md

   * Alarm - Updated in beta repo
 * Test launch icons in status bar
 * Incorporate proof of concept icon handling automation into device configuration blueprint
+* Insure icon list is always defined.
+Do this either in device configuration blueprint on startup, device configuration default or handle in icon handling sequences (aka update jinja to handle)
+* Add default options (timeout, mode, do_not_disturb, background) to BP and set on start
+* Add option to device configuration blueprint to allow users to set launch icons.
+These will be added to the list on start up and never removed
+* Add ability to set default background in device configuration blueprint and use in clock card.
+Set on start
+* Add select for listening CSS preference to device configuration blueprint and set on start up.
+Choices are new (default) and existing bar
+* Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration blueprint and set on start up